madebydawid/netdata-dashboard/README.md

 4. Set up an alert for a specific metric.
 5. Automate the setup and testing with shell scripts.

-# Method 1 - Manual Setup:
+# Method 1 - Manual Setup

 ### Step 1 - Installa and configure NetData
 1. Create a Azure VM with public SSH key and copy public server IP.